 testing to initialize sub-system simulators (communications, power, etc.).

 This Recommended Standard includes sets of requirements and criteria that the message formats have been designed to meet.
-For exchanges where these requirements do not capture the needs of the participating agencies, another mechanism may be selected.
+For exchanges where these requirements do not capture the needs of the participating agencies and operators, another mechanism can be selected.

 Scope and APPLICABILITY

-This document contains two attitude data messages designed for applications involving data interchange in space data systems.
-The rationale behind the design of each message is described in annex B and may help the application engineer to select a suitable message.
-Definition of the attitude accuracy underlying a particular attitude message is outside of the scope of this Recommended Standard and should be specified via Interface Control Document (ICD) between data exchange participants.
-Applicability information specific to each Attitude Data Message format appears in sections 3 and 4, as well as in annex subsection B3.
+This document contains three attitude data messages designed for applications involving data interchange in space data systems.
+The rationale behind the design of each message is described in ANNEX E and can help the application engineer to select a suitable message.
+Applicability information specific to each Attitude Data Message format appears in sections 3 through 5 as well as in annex subsection E3.
+Definition of the attitude accuracy depends on the type of message : it is possible with the ACM, but not with the APM or AEM in which case it can be specified via Interface Control Document (ICD) between data exchange participants.

 This Recommended Standard is applicable only to the message format and content, but not to its transmission.
-The transmission of the message between agencies is outside the scope of this document and should be specified in an ICD or by following a CCSDS standard on transmission.
+The transmission of the message between agencies and operators is outside the scope of this document.

+Description of the message formats based on the use of Keyword Value Notation (KVN) is available (see Section 6).

-Description of the message formats based on the use of the eXtensible Markup Language (XML) will be available.
-An XML schema is defined by the CCSDS Recommended Standard titled ‘XML Specification for Navigation Data Messages’ (reference [5]).
-Agencies should specify, via ICD, the ASCII file format to be exchanged (Keyword Value Notation [KVN] or XML).
+Description of the message formats based on the use of the eXtensible Markup Language (XML) is available (see Section 7).

+The format to be exchanged (KVN or XML) is subject to agreement between exchange partners.

 Conventions and Definitions

+Notation

+Unit Notations

+The following conventions for unit notations apply throughout this Recommended Standard.
+Units are drawn from the International System of Units (SI); units are either SI base units, SI derived units, or units outside the SI that are accepted for use with the SI.
+Except as noted, the units used within this document are as follows:

+d: days, 86400 SI seconds;

+kg: kilograms;

+km: kilometers;

+m: meters;

+n/a: (units are not applicable);

+%: percent;

+s: SI seconds;

+SFU: Solar Flux Units, equivalent to 10-22 W/(m**2*Hz);

+W: watts.

+General

+The following notational conventions are used in this document:

+multiplication of units is denoted with a single asterisk ‘*’ (e.g., ‘kg*s’);

+exponents of units are denoted with a double asterisk ‘**’ (e.g., m2 = m**2);

+square roots of units are denoted by the same exponent notation of a double asterisk ‘**’ (e.g., km = km**0.5);

+division of units is denoted with a single forward slash ‘/’ (e.g., m/s).

+The usual order of operations ordering applies (e.g., exponents before multiplication).

+NOMENCLATURE

-The following conventions apply throughout this Recommended Standard:
+The following conventions apply for the normative specifications in this Manual:

-the words ‘shall’ and ‘must’ imply a binding and verifiable specification;
+a) the words ‘shall’ and ‘must’ imply a binding and verifiable specification;

-the word ‘should’ implies an optional, but desirable, specification;
+b) the word ‘should’ implies an optional, but desirable, specification;

-the word ‘may’ implies an optional specification; and
+c) the word ‘may’ implies an optional specification;

-the words ‘is’, ‘are’, and ‘will’ imply statements of fact.
+d) the words ‘is’, ‘are’, and ‘will’ imply statements of fact.

+NOTE – These conventions do not imply constraints on diction in text that is clearly informative in nature.

+Definitions

+As in some attitude dynamics references, in this document the term “nutation” is used to mean the motion of the spin axis of a body about an inertial axis.
+In many other references this motion is called “precession”.

 Structure of this document

-Section 2 provides a brief overview of the CCSDS-recommended Attitude Data Message types, the Attitude Parameter Message (APM) and Attitude Ephemeris Message (AEM).
+Section 2 provides a brief overview of the CCSDS-recommended Attitude Data Message types, the Attitude Parameter Message (APM), the Attitude Ephemeris Message (AEM), and the Attitude Comprehensive Message (ACM).

 Section 3 provides details about the structure and content of the APM.